mark-zacharias/Agent-Safety/README.md

  - tests may help
  - the next due is always greater than last checkin
  - assume the method runs successfully every minute to check for data.
+ - `DateTimeOffset.Parse` can help turn a string into a date